aboe026/ci-cd/README.md

 1. Update image tag references for [nexus](./compose/docker-compose.yaml) and [jenkins](./compose/jenkins.Dockerfile)

-   - Optionall change tags to `latest` and `lts` respectively to and pull to automatically get latest
+   - Optionally change tags to `latest` and `lts` respectively to and pull to automatically get latest

 2. Create containers again with `npm run create`